openlawteam/docs/docs/openlaw-object/README.md

 **Response**

-Returns a [`VariableDefinition` object](#variabledefinition) for each element in the [Collection type](/markup-language/#collection).
-Each object includes information about the variable, including name and variable type.
+Returns a `VariableDefinition` type for each element in the [Collection type](/markup-language/#collection).
+Each `VariableDefinition` includes information about the variable, including name and variable type.

 ### addElementToCollection